EVALUATING YOUR FARMERS MARKET TO KEEP IT VIBRANT

 Periodically evaluating your legal documents, record keeping, customer satisfaction, vendor engagement, and other operating procedures can be an important way to keep a market vibrant, healthy, and relevant.
 Assessing doesn’t necessarily mean everything gets changed or even that the market leaders are engaged in a long, drawn-out process, but it does mean the market is being intentional about its overall health and the impact your market is having on not only your customers and farmers but to the community in general.
 Here are some tools & resources to help get your market thinking about reassessment:

 - Evaluate Your Market Using Farmers Market Metrics is a training series from the Farmers Market Coalition that will help you gather, manage, and report data so you can manage your market better, understand the fluctuations in your market throughout the season and year to year, and integrate your market data with other markets’ data to show a larger network impact.
 It includes resources on how to collect customer counts and vendor sales as well as resources on how to conduct effective evaluation surveys.
-Also, see FMC’s Farmers Market Metric Guide for lots of great tools to collect and share your metrics data.
+Also, see FMC’s Evaluation Materials and Tips for lots of great tools to collect and share your metrics data.